EugeneOrzie/Jun/source/_posts/Leetcode-Solution-5-Longest-Palindromic-Substring.md

 2. optimize

 	It is obvious that we have done a lot of work which is unnecessary in Brute Force Solution.
 For example, for the judgement of s[i :j ] and s[i : j + 1], we loop from i to j for two times!
-When we judge whether s[i : j] (j - i > 1) is a palindromic string, we could easily get the result by s[i + 1: j - 1] which could also be calculated by a shorter substring, then the recursive formular appears.
+When we judge whether s[i : j] (j - i > 1) is a palindromic string, we could easily get the result by s[i + 1: j - 1] which could also be calculated by a shorter substring, then the recursive formula appears.

 	Assume is_ palindromic[i : j] is true when s[i : j] is a palindrome and is false vice versa.
 We could calculate this two-dimensional array first.